Tortuga Bay

 Tortuga Bay, Santa Cruz, Galápagos

-You may also sunbathe on the sand.
+You can also relax on the sand and sunbathe.

 So don’t worry about it.